davidbolet/PostgreSQL_course/postgres-config-parameters.md

 # PostgreSQL Configuration Cheat Sheet (Focused Parameters)

-Below are concise, practical explanations of each parameter you asked about, including what it controls, what your current value implies, and tuning tips.
+Below are concise, practical explanations of each parameter, including what it controls, what your current value implies, and tuning tips.

 ```conf
 max_connections = 100